mumblez/oauth2_proxy/README.md

 Note: The user is checked against the group members list on initial authentication and every time the token is refreshed ( about once an hour ).

+#### Pass google groups the user is a member off as headers to allow handling by upstream, e.g. rundeck aclpolicies against groups in preauthenticated mode

+1. enable `skip-group-auth` # optional, if you leave off, then only valid group members can authenticate
+2. enable `pass-group-headers` # in addition to authenticating the user, we query their group memberships and pass this allong as `X-Forwarded-Groups` header (comma delimited) to allow upstream to handle authorisation.

 ### Azure Auth Provider

 1. [Add an application](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/) to your Azure Active Directory tenant.